iamethanglenny/RewireApp/README.md

    - Ensure "Copy items if needed" is unchecked
    - Make sure your main app target is selected
    - Click "Add"
-4. Ensure the Core Data model file is properly added to your project:
-   - If RewireModel.xcdatamodeld doesn't appear in the Project Navigator, add it separately
-   - Make sure it's included in your app target
-5. Build and run the app
+4. Build and run the app

 ## Data Storage

-The app uses Core Data for persistent storage of user data, challenges, daily logs, and more.
-The Core Data implementation includes:
+The app uses SwiftData for persistent storage of user data, challenges, daily logs, and more.
+The SwiftData implementation includes:

 - A complete data model with entities for User, Challenge, DailyLog, etc.
 - Relationships between entities to maintain data integrity
 - A migration path from the previous file-based storage system
-- A CoreDataManager class for simplified CRUD operations
+- A SwiftDataManager class for simplified CRUD operations

+SwiftData provides several advantages:
+- Swift-native API with macros for model definition
+- Better performance with larger datasets
+- Robust relationship management
+- Support for complex queries
+- Automatic schema migration

-For more details on the Core Data implementation, see the [Core Data README](Rewire/Storage/CoreData/README.md).
+For more details on the SwiftData implementation, see the [Storage README](Rewire/Storage/README.md).

 ## Support